tenzir/tenzir/rfc/001-composable-pipelines/README.md

 their input and output types, e.g., `from<In, Out>` takes as input `In` and produces instances of `Out`.

-An pipeline *executor* orchestrates the execution of a pipeline, connecting inputs and outputs from operators into a dataflow.
+A pipeline *executor* orchestrates the execution of a pipeline, connecting inputs and outputs from operators into a dataflow.

 ### Case Study: Matcher